-- You lived apart from your spouse because of ongoing illness, or either of you was in a nursing home at any time during the year, and the combined rebate income of you and your spouse was less than \$91,840. - You did have a spouse, and the combined rebate income of you and your spouse was less than \$78,992.
+- You lived apart from your spouse because of ongoing illness, or either of you was in a nursing home at any time during the year, and the combined rebate income\ of you and your spouse was less than \$91,840. - You did have a spouse, and the combined rebate income\ of you and your spouse was less than \$78,992.

 The definition of spouse includes same-sex relationships.
-See the definition of spouse on page 49.
+See the definition of spouse on page 51.

-Combined rebate income includes your spouse's share of any net income of a trust estate to which they are presently entitled and on which the trustee is assessed under section 98 of the Income Tax Assessment Act 1936.
+\Combined rebate income includes an amount in respect of which a trustee of a trust estate is liable to be assessed (and pay tax) under section 98 of the Income Tax Assessment Act 1936 in respect of your spouse.

-Any of the following applied at any time in 2010-11:
+Any of the following applied at any time in 2011-12: